BibliothecaDAO/master-scroll/docs/game/troops-squads.md

 # Troops & Squads
 ---

-> “In the midst of chaos, there is also opportunity.”
+> In the midst of chaos, there is also opportunity.
+Summon troops to help defend your Realm, or quest to foreign lands in order to steal riches.

 ## What are Troops?